Create a mailing

 Create your letter

-You can set up letters using one of three options:
+You can set up your letters using one of three options:

 • A Word document using the [[letter_content]] “super” merge field